 A study was done back in 2017 that signified the issues that come from declawing which include the fact that cats who are declawed have a harder time walking and can also bring on other bad behaviors like biting and aggressiveness.

 Cats are intelligent creatures that need plenty of play time, toys and engagement for them to stay healthy and happy.
-Supplying them with a scratching tree can help remove the destructive scratching on your furniture.
+Supplying them with a scratching post can help remove the destructive scratching on your furniture.
 Providing toys and a warm bed can help them stay grounded!

 With all of the options above – one is bound to work, so do not get frustrated – just keep trying!
 Every cat is different so no one strategy will work for all of them.